stream_proxy

 Important

-It is necessary to configure kernel routing table to intercept network traffic from the proxied server.
+The kernel routing table should also be configured to intercept network traffic from the FastCGI server.

 proxy_buffer_size#